Via Francigena South – week 7

 Day 3: Torchiarolo - Lecce

-An easy stage, in which we continue to cross the olive grove plain which has unfortunately been devastated by Xylella, the bacterium which has especially afflicted Salento for several years.
-The Romanesque jewel of the Abbey of Santa Maria di Cerrate and the baroque pearl of Lecce flood us with light and wonder: a stop to visit the rich historical-artistic heritage of the city is certainly recommended.
-There are no water sources along the route, so stock up well upon departure.
+An easy stage, in which we cross the olive grove plain, immersed in the serene beauty of the Salento landscape.
+The Romanesque jewel of the Abbey of Santa Maria di Cerrate and the baroque splendor of Lecce flood us with light and wonder.
+Lecce, known as the "Florence of the South," enchants visitors with its ornate churches, majestic squares, and intricate stone carvings that seem to come alive in the golden light.
+Exploring the city's rich historical and artistic heritage is highly recommended.
+There are no water sources along the route, so be sure to stock up well before departure.

 04